The Quay, 100 Queens Quay East, 3rd Floor

 - Chris Hannay, Business Health Reporter, The Globe & Mail

-Michael Kessel, President and CEO of Cleveland Clinic Canada, will bring the employer perspective to the discussion by examining immunization through the lens of workplace health and corporate solutions.
-He will highlight how leading organizations are investing in preventive health to protect employee well-being, reduce absenteeism, and sustain operational continuity.
-Drawing on Cleveland Clinic’s experience delivering integrated health services to businesses, his remarks will underscore why immunization should be treated as a strategic business priority rather than a discretionary benefit.
+Michael Kessel, President and CEO of Cleveland Clinic Canada, will bring the employer perspective to the discussion by examining preventive health through the lens of workplace wellness and corporate strategy.
+Drawing on Cleveland Clinic’s experience delivering integrated health services to businesses, his remarks will underscore why preventive health should be treated as a strategic business priority.

 - Michael Kessel, President and CEO, Cleveland Clinic Canada